 May 3, 2022

-As an employer, you probably don’t want to think that it might happen in your workplace, but unfortunately, sexual harassment at work is all too common.
-A study conducted by the Everyday Sexism Project and the TUC found that half of women of all ages in the UK have experienced sexual harassment at work, and nearly two thirds of women aged 18-24.
-Sexual harassment can happen to both men and women and is a serious issue that needs to be considered in all workplaces.
+As an employer, you probably don't want to think that it might happen in your workplace, but unfortunately, sexual harassment in the workplace is all too common.
+A study conducted by the Everyday Sexism Project and the TUC found that half of women of all ages in the UK have experienced sexual harassment at work , and nearly two thirds of women aged 18-24.
+Sexual harassment can happen to both men and women and is a serious issue that needs to be considered in an employment context.

 In this article, we help employers understand the issues in addition to the steps they can take to prevent and address sexual harassment at work.

-Employers have a duty to keep their employees safe at work, and there can be legal consequences if sexual harassment occurs.
+Employers have a duty to keep their staff safe at work, and there can be complaints, legal consequences and disciplinary action if sexual harassment occurs.
 So, to start off with, what is sexual harassment?

 Sexual harassment is unwanted behaviour of a sexual nature which has the purpose or effect of violating someone's dignity or creating a hostile, intimidating, degrading or offensive working environment.